gavliuk-itls/intellistart-java-project/README.md

 * if possible, show some functionality of closed tasks:
    * the best way for backend API functionality demo is to run Postman and demonstrate working requests / scenarios
 * show tasks planned to close next week

+### Final demo

+The final demo is similar to weekly demo but time slot will be 20 minute per team.

+For the final demo choose the team speaker and build zthe agenda on:

+1. Demonstrating the functionality (Postman)
+2. Explain the most successes and failures in this project
+3. What you would do better in the next project?